 USAA provides insurance for military members, veterans of the U.S. Armed Forces, and their families, and is one of the best home insurers around.
 USAA would rank much higher on our list if it were available to all consumers in addition to veterans and active military.

 USAA offers full replacement value policies, with no depreciation, so you’ll have the peace of mind that your home will be repaired or rebuilt with little-to-no out-of-pocket costs from you apart from your deductible.
-You can purchase additional protection, including identity theft coverage, to meet your needs.
+Policies also automatically come with $5,000 of identity theft coverage.

 You can customize coverage levels and deductibles to create a policy that fits your budget.
 You’ll also enjoy generous savings opportunities, including 10% off premiums if you go five years or more without a claim, discounts for fire and theft protection devices, and special rates for bundling home and auto insurance with USAA.